Gurk91/Numpy-NumC/README.md

 #### Disclaimer

 No part of the code of this project can be used in a submission in any academic institution, in any part of the US, and especially not at UC Berkeley.
 This code is on Github as a showcase of my programming experience and not to enable misconduct and dishonesty.
-Any attempts to copy the code in this repository will result in several academic penalties.
+Any attempts to copy the code in this repository will result in severe academic penalties.